mohit2978/Devops/009.k8s-2/000notes.md

 => When we access load balancer url, requests will be distributed to all pods running in all worker nodes.

 ## K8S Namespaces
+There can be pods in multiple worker nodes , to identify which pods belong to which pods, so we group them into namespaces!!

 => Namespaces are used to group the resources